ReventlessDev/reventless-core/packages/doc/docs/reventless-components/aggregate.md

 ### Mapping module type

 For the following array of mappings a Mapping module type has to be defined, which constrains the `Target` to the `Target` module type defined above.
-This has to be done due to ReScript Functor Syntax (TODO insert link).
+This has to be done due to [ReScript Functor Syntax](../rescript-syntax.md#functors-higher-order-functions).

 ### mappings